-In the lead-up to the election you will need to recruit volunteers to hand out flyers, hang up posters and spread the word.
+In the lead-up to the election, you will need to recruit volunteers to hand out flyers, hang up posters, and spread the word.

-Don’t be shy about asking your close friends, family, neighbours etc. to lend you a helping hand.
+Don’t be shy about asking your close friends, family, neighbors etc. to lend you a helping hand.
 The more the merrier!
 Let them know what policies you are planning to advocate and get them to hit the campaign trail.

 Build an army to promote your candidacy.